Applications for Rapid Access should be made using the EM Rapid Access template.

 Applications should be made through the Diamond User Administration System (UAS).
-The BAG access route provides a mechanism for a group of users to generate a critical mass of projects to allow flexible, frequent and rapid access to eBIC over a 2 year period.
+The BAG access route provides a mechanism for a group of users to generate a critical mass of projects to allow flexible and frequent access to eBIC over a 2 year period.
 Full details of the BAG system can be found here.

-Once a BAG proposal commences, access for time through the rapid access route is no longer valid.
-It should be noted that the BAG access route is being developed to be the main access route for eBIC.
-Consequently, rapid access will, as for beamlines at Diamond, be limited to a small fraction of time that is set aside for rapid/urgent access to eBIC.
+Once a BAG proposal commences, access for time through the Rapid access route is no longer valid.
+However, until your BAG commences you can still apply through the Rapid route.
+BAG access is the main route for microscope time at eBIC with Rapids reserved for urgent access to eBIC.

 Once your BAG proposal commences all eBIC microscope time will be allocated to the BAG and requests for more or less time should be made through the BAG process and can be made bi-annually coinciding with proposal deadline dates.

-We expect to allocate at least 300 days of microscope time to the peer reviewed user programme during Oct 2017 – Apr 2018 of which up to 80% may be allocated to BAGS.
+We expect to allocate over 300 days of microscope time to the peer reviewed user programme during Apr 2018 – Oct 2018 of which up to 80% may be allocated to BAGS.

 If you are considering a BAG application we would suggest you contact Diamond's Life Sciences Coordinator, Martin Walsh (email@example.com), ahead of the deadline to discuss informally detailed requirements.